liamsmith3194/otter-hockey/README.md

 - Osaka field hockey sticks

 Using this feedback I added all 'field' combinations to my metadata keywords.
-It also shows that the target market for hockey products, espically sticks, are aware of the brands and know what type of stick they would like to purchase.
+It also shows that the target market for hockey products, especially sticks, are aware of the brands and know what type of stick they would like to purchase.
 It seems it is all about brand awareness!

 ## Agile Methodology - Testing